Imperger/widgetron/README.md

   const a = Number.parseFloat(input.a.text); // convert a input text value to number const b = Number.parseFloat(input.b.text); // convert b input text value to number

-  // the returned value of the function is displayed on the widget, right under the inputs return `${input.a.text} + ${input.b.text} = ${a + b}`;
+  // The returned value of the function is displayed on the widget, right under the inputs return `${input.a.text} + ${input.b.text} = ${a + b}`;
 }
 ```